 What the Council is doing about it

-The Council on Nuclear, Biological & Chemical Weapons began two ambitious projects this term.
+The Global Agenda Council on Nuclear, Biological & Chemical Weapons began two ambitious projects this term.
 First, to promote better understanding of the issues pertaining to weapons of mass destruction (WMD) and their management, the Council created a public repository of information and educational materials on the subject.
-Members collected their materials on a platform lent by the Preparatory Commission for the Nuclear Test-Ban Treaty Organization and asked other Global Agenda Councils to provide feedback and input.
+Members collected the materials on a platform lent by the Preparatory Commission for the Nuclear Test-Ban Treaty Organization and asked other Global Agenda Councils to provide feedback and input.
 Second, the Council aims to encourage greater collaboration among stakeholders.
-It developed a concept for a “Champions for Peace” award that would recognize industry players who have aided nonproliferation through their business practices.
-In early 2013, the concept and a tentative action timeline were disseminated within the Forum community for consultation.
-The Council also contributed to the agenda of the third Nuclear Security Summit, which will take place in the Netherlands.
-Specifically, it developed recommendations on countering nuclear terrorism and the creation of a Global Alliance Against Nuclear Terrorism.
-These will be presented during a workshop at the 2014 Nuclear Security Summit.
+It developed a concept for a “Champions for Peace” award that would recognize industry players who have aided non-proliferation through their business practices.
+In light of events in Syria, the Council is developing a policy brief to inform top decision-makers of what must be done to ensure Syria is rid of chemical weapons.

-In the second year of the current term, the Council will try to bring together organizations that can support the creation of a large online course on WMD.
-It will also promote a workshop at the World Economic Forum Annual Meeting 2014 on the Champions for Peace award, in partnership with other major international organizations.
+In the second year of this term, the Council will try to bring together organizations that can support the creation of a massive open online course on WMD.
+It will also promote a workshop at the World Economic Forum Annual Meeting 2014 on the Champions for Peace award, in partnership with major international organizations.

 To get involved please contact

-Council Manager: Isabel de Sola, Associate Director, Global Agenda Councils, Global Agenda Councils, Isabel.firstname.lastname@example.org
+Council Manager: Isabel de Sola, Associate Director, Global Agenda Councils, Isabel.email@example.com

 Forum Lead: Martina Gmür, Senior Director, Head of Global Agenda Councils, Martina.firstname.lastname@example.org